aashutoshrathi/awesome-bashrc/README.md

 #### git branch

-This will show the current git branch of any repository you're in.
+This will display the current git branch of any repository you're in.

 ```sh
 # Add git branch if its present to PS1